A sequence of transcritical bifurcations in a suspension of gyrotactic microswimmers in vertical pipe: Problem formulation

 Here, the equations have been non-dimensionalised by the radius of the pipe $h^*$, the cell swimming speed $V_s^*$ and the averaged cell concentration $N^*$.
 The dimensionless parameters of interest are

 where $\Rey$ is the Reynolds number, $\Ri$ the Richardson number, $\lambda$ the inverse of gyrotactic time scale normalised by rotational diffusivity and $D_R$ the dimensionless rotational diffusivity, sometimes also known as the swimming Peclet number.
-Here, $\nu^*$ is the fluid viscosity, $\upsilon^*$ the cell volume, $g'^*$ the reduced gravity, $B^*$ the gyrotactic time scale and $D_R^*$ the (modelled) isotropic rotational diffusivity.
-Also, $G=(2/Re) \partial_r U|_{r=1}$ is the dimensionless driving pressure gradient that excludes the hydrostatic pressure from the negative buoyant cells.
+Here, $\nu^*$ is the kinematic viscosity of the fluid, $\upsilon^*$ the cell volume, $g'^*$ the reduced gravity, $B^*$ the gyrotactic time scale and $D_R^*$ the isotropic rotational diffusivity, which models the randomness in the rotational motion of swimmers.
+Also, $G=\partial p/\partial z -Ri$ is the dimensionless driving pressure gradient that excludes the hydrostatic pressure from the negative buoyant cells.
 As mentioned in \S\ref{sec:introduction}, the net cell swimming $\esth{r}$ and effective cell diffusivity $D_{rr}$ in the radial direction are modelled using the GTD theory.
 Hence, $\esth{r}$ and $D_{rr}$ are functions of the local shear rate $S=-\partial_r U /D_R$, the strength of gyrotaxis ($\lambda$) and rotational diffusion ($D_R$).
-(The shear rate $S$ is sometimes known as the rotary P\'{e}clet number \citep{Hinch1972a}.)
+The shear rate $S$ is sometimes known as the rotary P\'{e}clet number \citep{Hinch1972a}.
 Since the total number of the cells is preserved over the given control volume, we impose the normalisation condition for the cell concentration,

 Unlike a stationary suspension, the current set up allows for a net axial flow rate.
 Therefore, there is an extra degree of freedom which can be specified either by the pressure gradient $G$ or by the flow rate $Q$ given by